Barcelona and Catalunya

 The Homage to Mae West room is a tribute to the sultry seductress.
 Dalí loved her attitude.
-Mae West was to conventional morality what he was to conventional art.
+She was to conventional morality what he was to conventional art.

 The ceiling of the lounge is a highlight.
-It shows the feet of Gala and Dalí as they reach for the heavens.
+It shows Gala and Dalí as they reach for the heavens.
 Dalí's drawers are wide open and empty, indicating he gave everything to his art.

 Casa Dalí shows how a home can reflect the creative spirit of an artistic genius and his muse.
 His studio was equipped with an innovative easel.
 It cranked up and down to allow the artist to paint while seated, as he did eight hours a day.
 The bohemian-yet-divine living room comes complete with a mirror to reflect the sunrise onto their bed each morning.

 Like Dalí's art, his home defies convention.
 And like the artist himself, it's playful and provocative.